-4VAC50-50-40.
-Certificates of competence.
+9VAC25-850-40.
+Certificates.

-- A. Certificates of competence shall be issued by the board in accordance with the requirements of 4VAC50-50-50 for the following classifications: - 1.
-Program administrator for ESC.
+A. Certificates of competence shall be issued by the board in accordance with the requirements of 9VAC25-850-50 for the following classifications:

+- 1. Program administrator for ESC.
 The person employed as the VESCP administrator. - 2.
 Plan reviewer for ESC.
 The person who reviews ESC plans to be approved by the VESCP authority. - 3.
 Project inspector for ESC.
-The person responsible for inspecting erosion and sediment control practices to ensure compliance with the Virginia Erosion and Sediment Control Law and Regulations.

-- 4. Combined administrator for ESC.
+The person responsible for inspecting erosion and sediment control practices to ensure compliance with the Virginia Erosion and Sediment Control Law and Regulations. - 4.
+Combined administrator for ESC.
 The person responsible for performing the combined duties of program administrator, plan reviewer and project inspector for a VESCP authority. - 5.
 Program administrator for SWM.
 The person employed as the VSMP administrator. - 6.
 Plan reviewer for SWM.
 The person who reviews SWM plans to be approved by the VSMP authority. - 7.
 Project inspector for SWM.
 The person responsible for inspecting regulated activities to ensure compliance with the SWM Act and Regulations. - 8.
 Combined administrator for SWM.
-The person responsible for performing the combined duties of program administrator, plan reviewer, and project inspector for a VSMP authority. - B. Any person employed as a plan reviewer who is licensed as a professional engineer, architect, certified landscape architect, or land surveyor pursuant to Article 1 (§ 54.1-400 et seq.) of Chapter 4 of Title 54.1 of the Code of Virginia or as a professional soil scientist as defined in Chapter 22 (§ 54.1-2200 et seq.) of Title 54.1 of the Code of Virginia shall qualify as a certified plan reviewer for ESC and will not require a certificate of competence from the board.
-In lieu of a person holding this board certificate of competence, such person shall produce a current professional license or certification upon request of the department. - C. Any person who holds a valid and unexpired certificate of competence issued by the board in the classification of ESC or SWM, or who obtains such a certificate, and who later successfully obtains an additional certificate of competence from the board in the parallel ESC or SWM classification may surrender both certificates of competence to the board and request in writing issuance of a dual certificate showing certification in both classifications.
+The person responsible for performing the combined duties of program administrator, plan reviewer, and project inspector for a VSMP authority. - B. A certificate shall be issued by the board for the responsible land disturber or RLD for ESC.
+The RLD is the person responsible for carrying out the land-disturbing activity. - C. Any person employed as a plan reviewer who is licensed as a professional engineer, architect, certified landscape architect, or land surveyor pursuant to Article 1 (§ 54.1-400 et seq.) of Chapter 4 of Title 54.1 of the Code of Virginia or as a professional soil scientist as defined in Chapter 22 (§ 54.1-2200 et seq.) of Title 54.1 of the Code of Virginia shall qualify as a certified plan reviewer for ESC and will not require a certificate of competence from the board.
+In lieu of a person holding this board certificate of competence, such person shall produce a current professional license or certification upon request of the department. - D. Any person who holds a valid and unexpired certificate of competence issued by the board in the classification of ESC or SWM, or who obtains such a certificate, and who later successfully obtains an additional certificate of competence from the board in the parallel ESC or SWM classification may surrender both certificates of competence to the board and request in writing issuance of a dual certificate showing certification in both classifications.
 Such a request must be made while both of the ESC and SWM certificates of competence obtained are valid and unexpired.
 The expiration date of the dual certificate shall be three years from the date of expiration of the additional certificate acquired.